-We build up our context-dependent assertions from two basic types of assertions that do not care about address spaces.

-\paragraph{Register points-to} The assertion $\textsf{r}\;\mapsto_{\textsf{r}}\{q\}\;\textsf{rv}$ ensures the ownership of the register $\rg$ naming the register value $\rv$.
-The fraction $\qfrac$ with value 1 asserts the unique ownership of the register mapping, and grants update permission on it, otherwise, any value $0 < \qfrac <1$ represents partial ownership granting readonly permission on the mapping.\footnote{ We adopt the standard naming convention of $\qfrac$-related names representing fractional permission, with fractions sometimes appearing in braces or as subscripts in various asertions.}
+\paragraph{Register points-to} The assertion $\textsf{r}\;\mapsto_{\textsf{r}}\{q\}\;\textsf{rv}$ ensures the ownership of the register $\rg$ containing the value of the register $\rv$.
+The fraction $\qfrac$ with value 1 asserts the unique ownership of the register mapping and grants update permission {to} it; otherwise, any value $0 < \qfrac <1$ represents partial ownership, granting read-only permission on the mapping.\footnote{ We adopt the standard naming convention of $\qfrac$-related names representing fractional permission, with fractions sometimes appearing in braces or as subscripts in various asertions.}

-\paragraph{Physical memory points-to} The soundness proofs for our logic's rules largely center around page-table-walk accesses as in Figure \ref{fig:coq_addr_translation}, where (inside the helper functions) we need to split a 64-bit word representing entries in these tables into 52-bit segments which specify the physical page number of another page in the walk, and 12-bit segments containing various control bits.
-For this reason we have two notions of physical points-to facts.
-The primitive notion closest to our machine model is: